timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ![](/ipv4-deepdive/rfc-796.png)

 ## Lets get back to the binary we know and love.
 According to this diagram, a Class A network must start with a 0 in the highest significant bit and the first byte is reserved for network assignment.
 So out of 8 network address bits, one bit is static (the highest, first bit) and 7 are variable.
-So, this tells us that ```00000000``` is the lowest address possible, and ```01111111``` is the greatest address available.
+So, this tells us that ```00000000``` is the minimum address possible, and ```01111111``` is the maximum address available.
 Lets do the conversions.
 Copying and pasting from above, but excluding the highest order bit value (128, because it will be a 0) we get ```0+64+32+16+8+4+2+1```.
 Pasting that into my calculator that gives us...

 ![](/ipv4-deepdive/calc.png)